 Second only to compensation, flexibility is what everyone (full-time and freelance) is looking for.
 Exhibit A: Our most recent Talent Ignition Report where 3,993 creatives agree.

 What’s the big deal with flexibility anyway?
 In a word, freedom.
 For employees, maybe it’s a late start so they can drop off the kids.
 Maybe it’s avoiding a time-sucking commute and occasionally working from home or off-hours.
 Not to mention the whole being-better-for-the-environment angle, due to smaller carbon footprints.

 Employers like it too, especially when it comes to the bottom line.
 An extended workforce of freelancers means they can move more quickly, adjust teams to cover project peaks and valleys throughout the year, and basically stay competitive.
 Flexibility breeds happiness in workers, leading to greater productivity.
 (Forbes recently delved into a study on this.)
 Fewer people in the office means fewer desks and less catering needed, and the potential to hire more people without adding more space.
 For a deep dive into flexibility, we wax poetically here.

 As you’d expect, working remotely is a key factor in flexibility.
 Employees working when, where, and how they want is on the rise.
 For high-growth roles like CX, UX, content marketing, and social, the number of Vitamin T and Aquent talent working remotely has gone from 12% to nearly 40% in the past five years.

 If companies are open to remote workers, they open themselves up to a larger pool of talent with more diverse skills.
 Plus, they can save on compensation in high-rent markets like NYC since people can be hired from anywhere instead of just their high-demand backyard.

 Want more to gnaw on?
-Look for our 2020 Salary Guide for all the meaty details, coming in February!
+Check out our 2020 Salary Guide for all the meaty details

 The Education Train